European Spruce - the Sound of Wood.

 - 12`` radius

-- correct sized cavities for crown inlays (with 12`` bottom rout)
+- correct sized cavities for crown inlays (with 12`` bottom rout), 1,2 mm depth (Dave Johnson´s inlays fit perfectly)

 You can send in your fretboard for CNC´ing or choose from our wide range of species.